Mathieusc/EpicEvents-API/README.md

 Main features :
-- User Authentication (using JWT)
+- User Authentication (using JSON Web Token)
-- Manage accounts by three different roles with permission
+- Manage accounts with three different roles with permissions
 - 1 Manager: Manage accounts, assign users roles, have access and can modify all data.
 - 2 Support: Manage the events assigned to them by the sales users, can only read data and update their events.
 - 3 Sales: Manage the creaation of clients, contracts, events and assign support or sales users to them.